regiregi22/ARMA-3/README.md

 ### Arma 3 Server Network Configuration:

-1- Add on Window's Firewall the rules for the application "arma3server_x64.exe", and allow it both on "Private" and "Public" networks.
+1- Add on Window's Firewall the rule for the application "arma3server_x64.exe", and allow it both on "Private", "Public" and "Domain" networks.

-2- On Windows' Firewall Advanced Settings, look for the two rules of "arma3server_x64.exe", and enable on both of them the setting "Allow edge traversal".
+2- On Windows' Firewall Advanced Settings, look for having only one rule for "arma3server_x64.exe", and enable the setting "Allow edge traversal".
+Mark "Private", "Public" and "Domain".
+Set Protocol as "Any".
+Enable the rule.

 3- Set the ICMP "echo reply" as allowed so the server is able return ping delay properly (https://manage.accuwebhosting.com/knowledgebase/2609/How-to-Allow-Pingor-ICMP-Echo-Request-in-Windows-Firewall.html)